Cristina Parajón

 Cristina Parajón is an American politician currently serving in the New Mexico House of Representatives.
 She was appointed by the Bernalillo County Commission to represent House District 25, covering central I-40 in Bernalillo County, primarily in Albuquerque's Northeast Heights.
-Parajón is the youngest female legislator in New Mexico history.
+Parajón is the second youngest female legislator in New Mexico history, following Concha Ortix Y Pino de Klevin, who was elected to the legislature in 1936 at the age of 26.
 She succeeded Rep. Christine Trujillo.

 Early life and education

 Born and raised in Albuquerque, New Mexico, Parajón pursued her undergraduate studies at Harvard University, receiving a full scholarship.
 As a Schwarzman Scholar, she later obtained a master's degree from Tsinghua University in Beijing, China, focusing on reproductive health and gender inequalities in Nicaragua.
 Parajón also worked in financial management consulting prior to entering public service.

 Career

 Before her appointment to the New Mexico House, Parajón served as the strategy director for the New Mexico Department of Human Services.
 She also held roles as the deputy incident commander for the emergency operations center, and the gateway administrator for Albuquerque.
 In her capacity as the gateway administrator, Parajón managed projects addressing homelessness in Albuquerque.